Suikoden II: Characters

 The main conflict of the story centers on a war between the nations of Highland and the City-States of Jowston.
 The antagonist for the majority of the game is Luca Blight, heir to the throne of Highland.
 Luca is a brutal and bloodthirsty madman who developed a strong hatred for Jowston at a young age after witnessing his mother's rape by City-State soldiers during an earlier war.
+Other antagonists include Neclord, a vampire who uses another of the True Runes to fulfill his lust for young brides; Gordeau, the brutal leader of an order of knights; Leon, a mysterious strategist working for his own ends; and the Beast Rune, an animalistic True Rune that fuels the bloodlust of the Blight dynasty.

 As with all Suikoden games, the principal cast of the game is the 108 Stars of Destiny, who play important or minor roles in the plot of the game.
+Important characters include Shu, a merchant who becomes Riou's chief strategist; Ridley, a proud Kobold general; Teresa, a steadfast woman acting as a mayor in her father's place; Kiba, a Highland general who defects after Riou defeats him; Chaco, an impertinent young member of a race of flying humanoids; and Eilie, Rina, and Bolgan, a troupe of traveling performers who serve as early confidants for Riou.

 Some prominent Stars of Destiny from the original Suikoden appear in Suikoden II and play key roles in the game, including Viktor and Flik.
 If the player loads save data from the original Suikoden at the beginning of the game, the protagonist of the previous game can be recruited.